carpentries-incubator/fair-bio-practice/_episodes/02-os-introduction.md

 > ## Personal benefits of being "open"
 >
-> Discuss in group how you personally can benefit from making your data or source code open.
+> Below are some personal benefits to adopting Open Science practices:
 >
->> ## Solution
->>
->> Below are some personal benefits to adopting Open Science practices.
-Considering the 5 practices we’ve covered so far, discus which practices match to which benefits & justify your decisions.
-(Hint: each practice has more than one benefit).
->>
->> * Saves time
+> * get extra value from your work (e.g. collaborators, reuse by modelers, ML specialists)
+> * complying with funders’ policies
->> * Increased citations
+> * receive higher citations
->> * Increased collaborations
->> * Greater recognition among lay audience (paywalled articles are less likely to be shared)
+> * demonstrate research impact
+> * save own time (reproducibility but also communication overhead)
+> * become pioneers
+> * distinguish yourself from the crowd
+> * plan successful research proposals
+> * gain valuable experience
+> * form community
->> * Increased speed and/or ease of writing papers
+> * increased speed and/or ease of writing papers
->> * Speed up and help with peer review
+> * speed up and help with peer review
->> * Avoid embarassment/disaster when you can't reproduce your results
->> * Build reputation and presence in the science community
+> * build reputation and presence in the science community
->> * Evidence of your scientific rigour and work ethic
+> * evidence of your scientific rigour and work ethic
+> * avoid embarassment/disaster when you can't reproduce your results
+>
+>
+> which of them are the strongest motivators for you, rank them.
+>
->> * This list is not exhaustive.
-Can you think of other benefits?
+> Can you think of other benefits?
+> How personal benefits of Open Science compare to the benefits
+> for the (scientific) society.
+>
-     > {: .solution} {: .discussion}
+> {: .discussion}

 ### Open Access